Committees

 Plumbing Museum & Workshop Trust

-The Trust is responsible for the Plumbers’ Museum and Workshop demonstration facilitiy at the Amberley Museum and Heritage Centre near Arundel and the static display in the Weald & Downland Museum at Singleton near Chichester.
+The Trust is responsible for the Plumbers’ Museum and Workshop demonstration facility at the Amberley Museum and Heritage Centre near Arundel and the static display in the Weald & Downland Museum at Singleton near Chichester.